ldab/KXTJ3-1057/README.md

 ### intDisableAxis(interruptDirection)

 Allows you to selectively disable individual directions from triggering the Motion Detection interrupt, or reenable all directions.
+This function must be called **after** `intConf` to have any effect.
 Valid values are `XNEG`, `XPOS`, `YNEG`, `YPOS`, `ZNEG`, `ZPOS`, and `NONE`.
 Accepts up to five comma-separated values.
 Including `NONE` at any point will enable all directions regardless of other parameters.
 To disable all directions, please set the `motion` parameter in `intConf` to `false` instead.

 ### motionDetected()